assafchamoy/React-Native-Social-login-with-firebase/README.md

-A simple application that demonstrates how to properly use Facebook and Google Services -
+A simple application that demonstrates how to properly use Facebook and Google Services,

-How to retrieve data ,and how to connect them to your Firebase account.
+How to retrieve data, and how to connect them to your Firebase account.

-**Note that the application is currently developed for android devices**
+**Note that the application is currently developed for android devices.**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See "Deployment" for notes on how to deploy the project on a live system.

 ### Prerequisites

-* Download and install android studio on your local machine.
+* Download and install "Android studio" on your local machine.

-**NOTE - This step could take some time depends on your machine and your internet connection.**
+**NOTE: This step could take some time depending on your machine and your internet connection.**
-* After the installation of android studio, install all of the packages mentioned on the [offical React Native website](https://facebook.github.io/react-native/docs/getting-started.html) -
+* After the installation of android studio, install all of the packages mentioned on the [offical React Native website](https://facebook.github.io/react-native/docs/getting-started.html),
- Hit *'building projects with react native'* tab , and make sure you cover the whole page.
+ Hit *'building projects with react native'* tab, and make sure you carefully walk through the instructions.

 You should now have access to a fully functioning AVD on which we are going to run our application.

-* Download [vsCode](https://code.visualstudio.com/) if you havn't yet - It is a light-weight yet powerful IDE which I recommend
+* Download [vsCode](https://code.visualstudio.com/) if you havn't yet.
+It is a light-weight, yet powerful, IDE which I recommend.

-**You can skip it if you have another preference of IDE.**
+(You can skip this step if you have another preference of IDE.)

-Now we all set and ready for the installation part.
+At this time, you should be all set and ready to move forward to the installation stage:

-* Make sure [Node.js](https://nodejs.org/en/) is installed on your machine, download and install it otherwise as it is mandatory for our project to run.
+* Make sure [Node.js](https://nodejs.org/en/) is installed on your machine, as it is mandatory for our project to run.

 ### Installing

-First download the project to your machine and open it with vsCode or any other IDE of your choise. then, open a command line and navigate to the project folder you have downloaded
+First, download the project and open it with "vsCode" (or any other IDE of your choise).
+Next, open a command line and navigate to the project folder you have downloaded.

-(You can use the integrated terminal if you want)
+(You may use the integrated terminal if you want)

-e.g
+e.g:
 ```
 cd desktop
 cd nativeSocialLogin
 ```
-Then hit the following command
+Next hit the following command :
 ```
 npm install
 ```
-you'll notice a folder named `node_modules` added to the files, and your project file explorer should look like this -
+You'll notice a folder named `node_modules` added to the project files, Your project file explorer should look like this :

 ![img1](./tutorial-images/pic1.png)

-Now you should be able to start the application.
+You should now be able to start the application.

 ## Running the app